 But the only catch with the cloud version is, it’s listed as a paid app on Google Play and App Store.

-#1. aWallet is an entry-level tool.
-But I was still expecting it to at least auto-fill the login details.
+#1. aWallet is an entry-level password manager app.
+But I was still expecting it to at least autofill the login details for the web browser.

 But unfortunately, it can’t.

-Similarly, don’t expect some advanced features like secure sharing, auditing your passwords, form capture, or automatic password generation.
+Similarly, don’t expect some advanced features like secure password sharing, auditing your passwords, form capture, or automatic password generation.
+It is hard to tell if you have a strong password as there is no password auditing software.

 Though it does come with a password generator when you upgrade to the ‘Pro’ version, that password generator works only within the software.